 Another consideration is the metal material used.
 An inexpensive alloy will not cast well (part of the fabrication process), so the crown won’t fit as well as it would if a better metal were used.
 Also, biocompatibility (the body accepting the crown material) may be a problem.
 With inexpensive crowns, the ceramic baked over the metal may be more opaque – less natural looking.
 Your best option is a 14+ karat gold crown under veneering ceramic, with a butt-joint-margin.
 With a full gold underlay, The crown will fit better and match better.
 If you get the butt joint margin, it is less likely to have a darkness at the gumline.

 On the other hand, all-porcelain crowns are often the most natural-looking option for front teeth.
 The porcelain material can resemble enamel much more closely than PFM crowns.
 Sometimes, a PFM crown can appear flat or stark white, because of the dense, dark-colored metal underneath the porcelain.
-If you are concerned about the aesthetics of your smile, and not only want to remove an unsightly black line but also improve the overall look, tone, and color of your crown, porcelain could be the best option.
+It is normal to be concerned about the aesthetics of your smile.
+Do you want to get rid of the darkness at the gumline?
+If you want to improve the overall look, tone, and color of your crown, porcelain could be the best option.

 Learn more about fixing the black line at the base of your crown

-If you have developed a thin black line at the base of a crown, especially one that is near the front of your smile, Dr. James Fondriest can help!
+Have you have developed a thin black line at the base of a crown, especially one that is near the front of your smile?
+Would you like to replace your old dentistry with life-like crowns?
+Dr. James Fondriest can help!
 Call us to schedule a consultation with Dr. Fondriest and discover your options for attaining a more natural-looking dental crown.
+If you are looking for invisible restorations, schedule a consultation by calling us at 847-234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States